tchibatron/dbeaver/Creating-Database-Connections.md

 - User name and password

 However, the number and type of connection properties are very dependent on the driver.
-Embedded drivers requires only the path to a database.
+Embedded drivers require only the path to the database.

 #### Finish
 On the final page you may set connection name, type and initial settings (such as bootstrap queries, transaction state, global filters, etc).